Marcus By Goldman Sachs vs. Presidential Bank

 Strengths

-- Presidential Bank provides a higher APY of 4.50% for the Advantage Savings account.
+- Presidential Bank offers a higher APY of 4.5% for its Advantage Savings account.

 - Presidential Bank has a Google Play rating of 4.2.